-The Group uses the definition of default for internal risk management purposes and has aligned the definition of non-performing (Stage 3) under accounting standard AASB 9 Financial Instruments with the definition of default for prudential purposes.
+The Group uses the definition of default for internal risk management purposes and has aligned the definition of nonperforming (Stage 3) under accounting standard AASB 9 Financial Instruments with the definition of default for prudential regulatory purposes.

 The definition of default may differ across products and considers both quantitative and qualitative factors, such as the terms of financial covenants and days past due.
-For retail and wholesale borrowers default occurs when the borrower is more than 90 days past due on any material obligation to the Group, and/or the Group considers the borrower unlikely to meet its credit obligations in full due to financial difficulties.
+For retail and wholesale borrowers default occurs when the borrower is more than 90 days past due on any material obligation to the Group, and/or the Group considers the borrower unlikely to meet its credit obligations in full without recourse action on the Group's part, such as taking formal possession of any collateral held.
 An exposure is past-due when (i) any amount of principal, interest or fee has not been paid at the date it was due or (ii) an advised limit has been breached.